okerekechinweotito/ip-geo-locator-agent/README.md

 # IP Geolocation Agent

+## The name of this Agent on Telex is - IP Inspector

 IPGeoAgent provides precise and context-rich geolocation intelligence for IP addresses.
 Its primary role is to deliver accurate, structured, and human-readable data about any queried IP address.

 ## Getting Started